 “Smaller Angle of View = Shallow Depth of Field”

-So, if you are using a 100-400mm zoom lens to photograph a bird, then you will get good shallow depth of field at 400mm than at 100mm.
+So, if you use a 100-400mm zoom lens to photograph a bird, you will get a good shallow depth of field at 400mm than at 100mm.

-4. The Distance of the Subject from Background
+4. The Distance of the Subject from the Background

-If your subject and the background is at some distance, then you can get a shallow depth of field and blur the background, provided you use the correct camera settings.
+If your subject and the background are at some distance, you can get a shallow depth of field and blur the background, provided you use the correct camera settings.

 5. Distance of the Subject from the Camera

-If you are photographing birds, then you need to approach the birds to reduce the distance between you and the bird.
-The bird will allow you to get closer to it only up to a certain range.
+When you photograph birds, you need to approach the birds to reduce the distance between you and the bird.
+The bird will allow you to get closer to it only up to a certain distance.
 So, you should approach slowly, taking a click after every 2 or 3 steps.

-Why do you need Shallow Depth of Field?
+Why Do you Need a Shallow Depth of Field?

 So, let us have a look at the different situations.